chidiwilliams/chidiwilliams.com/content/post/a-static-type-checker-for-b-minor.md

 }
 ```

-Next, we'll add the type inference for prefix, postfix, and logical expressions.
+Next, we'll implement type inference for prefix, postfix, and logical expressions.
 In each case, we check that the operands have the expected types and then return the correct type for the expression.

 ```go
 case *PrefixExpr: // -43, !x